gussdior/MyCyberLab/README.md

 * (2025-05-18) Docs: CySa+ practice course and quiz.)
 * (2025-05-19) TryHackMe SOC Level 1, continuiation, and CySa+ practice exams.
 * (2025-05-21) Continuation on SOC Level 1 and CySa+ practice exams.
+* (2025-05-22) SOC Level 1, and CySa+ besides actively using Kali Linux to understand attackers mindset.